Vero

 Taste the Wine Rainbow

-We love wine, as we are sure regular readers here do too.
-We can get lost in the flavors, the aromas, and all the shades of color that can be found in the bottle and our glasses.
-These colors fo wine… how do these difference in wines types come about?
-Surely, like most things with wine, it is not up to chance or fate, but rather there are a lot of different factors that can go into determinining whether a brilliant ruby red, or a pale golden yellow shine out at us from the glass.
+We love wine, and, if you’re reading this article we bet you do too.
+But thanks to wine’s depth and diversity, you can get lost in the huge selection of types of wine, which all have different flavors, aromas, and shades of color.
+How do these difference in wines types come about?
+How does color of wine differ from 1 type of wine to another?
+Turns out, there are many different factors that can go into determining whether a brilliant ruby red, a pale golden yellow or mandarin orange shine out at us from the glass.

 Examples of the four categories of typical wine color.